sheodox/jimaku-player/README.md

 # VRV Subtitler

-This is a Tampermonkey userscript that lets you provide your own subtitles to play over anime on VRV , to help with learning Japanese.
+This is a Tampermonkey userscript that lets you provide your own subtitles to play over anime on VRV, to help with learning Japanese.

 [Install (requires Tampermonkey)](https://github.com/sheodox/vrv-subtitler/raw/master/dist/vrv-subtitler.user.js)